Bluedot-Innovation/documentation/docs/Custom Data.md

 # Custom Data Documentation

 ## Overview
-Custom data in Bluedot products can be applied in three different contexts: SDK events, Wave API, and Zones.
+Custom data in Bluedot products can be applied in four different contexts: SDK events, Wave API, Zones, and Destinations (Stores).
 Each type serves unique purposes:

 1. **SDK Event Custom Data**: Ideal for adding details about the user, such as `external_customer_id`, `loyalty_number`, or `vehicle_plate`, enhancing user analytics and event tracking.
 2. **Zone Custom Data**: Perfect for attaching information about the location or geofence, like `store_id`, `store_type`, `state`, or `dma_region`, enabling contextual event triggering.
 3. **Wave API Custom Data**: Enhances order information, particularly useful for managing orders in Hello Screens.
+4. **Destination (Store) Custom Data**: Lets you add specific information about your stores that will show up in webhooks and can be used for analytics and decision-making.

 Understanding these differences allows for tailored implementations that best fit your application needs.